exoplatform/exo-documentation/docs/PersonalApplications.rst

 .. tip:: When you are not on the platform web page and you receive On-site notifications,
          to grab your attention, a number appears in the web browser tab indicating the number of unread notifications.

-         If the platform browser tab is pinned, an indications appears near the favicon to attract your attention about unread notifications.
+         If the platform browser tab is pinned, an indication appears near the favicon to attract your attention about unread notifications.

                  |image96|